sbmlteam/libsbml/examples/java/README.txt

-To run the example programs, you must have libsbmlj.jar in your Java CLASSPATH *and* you must also have set up your object library search path to find the libSBML libray file.
+To run the example programs, you must have libsbmlj.jar in your Java CLASSPATH *and* you must also have set up your object library search path to find the libSBML library file.
 The exact method to use depends on the particular operating system you are running, but all involve putting the pathname of the installation directory in a certain environment variable: